Andrew Bairstow

 Andrew Bairstow (born 16 June 1975) is an English former cricketer.
 He was a left-handed batsman and a wicket-keeper who played first-class cricket for Derbyshire in 1995.

 Career

 Bairstow started his career within the Worcestershire Second XI, before moving to Derbyshire, and it was a surprise when the Peakites, without the relative experience of Karl Krikken and defensive technique of Steve Griffiths, called upon the young Bairstow as their cover man.
 Following an inconspicuous First-class career, Bairstow made a few further appearances for the Derbyshire Second XI before leaving the professional game.
 In total, he played in three first-class matches.
 He has played club cricket in the Bradford Premier League for Undercliffe, Cleckheaton, East Bierley and Pudsey Congs.
 He retired from club cricket in 2016.

 Family

-Bairstow's father, David, was a former Test cricketer for England, and his younger half-brother Jonny is currently a wicket-keeper and batsman for both Yorkshire and England.
+Bairstow's father, David, was a former Test cricketer for England, and his younger half-brother Jonny is currently a wicket-keeper and batsman for Yorkshire and formerly for England.